blaenk/blaenk.github.com/source/_posts/2013-03-22-commit-tag-for-jekyll.markdown

 title: "Commit Tag for Jekyll"
 date: 2013-03-22 19:45
 comments: true
-excerpt: The commit tag links to the latest commit for your Jekyll site
+excerpt: Liquid tag that links to the latest commit for your Jekyll site
 categories:
 - Git
 - Jekyll